 - fail to use the property as your main home, selling the key to a third party

-- lie about living in a property for the qualifying period in order to gain the tenancy of a tenant who has died
+- lie about living in a property for the qualifying period to gain the tenancy of a tenant who has died.

 What Right to Buy fraud is

-Right to buy fraud happens when you might apply for a discount to purchase your council home and you:
+Right to buy fraud happens when you might apply for a discount to buy your council home and you:

 - give us false information